evilusean/evilusean.github.io/Prime-FactorizeASean/README.md

 This project is open source and available for use.

 ## TODO / Future Sean Problems :
-- Fix the screensaver prime drops, broken right now, make it so the it goes through all the whole number multiples of that prime number, and saves an after image until it goes to the next prime number, top bar scrolling is too quick
 - Z index of scrolling top bar for screensaver drops
-- maybe make collapsable defaults with fullscreen mode for screensaver, first need to fix before adding features
-- Also, add animation to the prime tree as it fills it out
 - Add text glow to titles
 - maybe move the 'Find Nth Prime Number' to top bar, doesn't need to take up that much space
 - maybe move screensaver as well to top bar, also taking up tonnes of real estate
 - Add a calculator so user can quickly do math
-- Add a 2nd Tree and let the user quickly find the GCF greatest common factor between 2 terms
-- Maybe a compare with button? if I tree prime 2 big numbers, that's going to be very busy and take up a lot of space.
-- Add Divisibilty 'Tricks'
-Here are the common divisibility rules, which are useful "tricks" for prime factorization, as they quickly help identify smaller prime factors.
-Divisor 	Divisibility Rule
-2	The number is even.
-3	The sum of the digits is divisible by 3.
-4	The number formed by the last two digits is divisible by 4.
-5	The last digit is a 0 or a 5.
-6	The number is divisible by both 2 and 3.
-7	Double the last digit and subtract it from the remaining digits; if the result is divisible by 7, the original number is too.
-8	The number formed by the last three digits is divisible by 8.
-9	The sum of the digits is divisible by 9.
-10	The last digit is 0.
-11	The alternating sum of the digits is divisible by 11.
-For additional divisibility rules for numbers like 13, 17, and 19, refer to GeeksforGeeks(https://www.geeksforgeeks.org/maths/divisibility-rules/) and Grayson College(https://www.grayson.edu/current-students/academic-resources/student-labs/math-hub-pdfs/Divisibility%20Rules.pdf).
-For composite numbers, you can check for divisibility by their prime factor